GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *Poul Anderson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts